tensorwerk/hangar-py/docs/design.rst

 then a series of bytes on disk!

-The fact that *Hangar does not care about what your data represents* is a fundumental underpinning of how the system works under the hood.
-It is the *designed and intended behavior* of Hangar to dump arrays to disk in what would seem like completly arbitrary buffers/locations to an outside observer.
+The fact that *Hangar does not care about what your data represents* is a fundamental underpinning of how the system works under the hood.
+It is the *designed and intended behavior* of Hangar to dump arrays to disk in what would seem like completely arbitrary buffers/locations to an outside observer.
 And for the most part, they would be essentially correct in their observation that data samples on disk are in strange locations.

-While there is almost no organization or heirarcy for the actual data samples when they are stored on disk, that is not to say that they are stored without care!
+While there is almost no organization or hierarchy for the actual data samples when they are stored on disk, that is not to say that they are stored without care!
 We may not care about global trends, but we do care a great deal about the byte order/layout, sequentiality, chunking/compression and validations